Career and Technical Education Month

 Encourage your elected representatives, including mayors, city managers, county executives and state governors to designate February as CTE Month in your community.
-Use this sample proclamation.
-The proclamation-signing ceremony can also serve as a photo opportunity for your school.
+We encourage you to provide your leaders with a copy of this sample proclamation in your efforts.
+In addition, the proclamation-signing ceremony could potentially serve as an interesting event for local media and as a photo opportunity for your school.

 Learn more about establishing relationships with policymakers.

-- Host a career fair featuring local business partners and the programs they support.
+- Host a career fair featuring local business partners and the CTE programs they support.

-- Make a video profiling successful alumni and where they work.
+- Make a video profiling successful CTE programming alumni and where they work.

 - Ask shopping mall management to sponsor a career fair, make room for an exhibit or provide space for a “questions and answers about career and technical education” table or booth.